cptan-suss/agentic-risk-capability-framework/docs/arc_framework/risks.md

 ## The Risk Register

-The **Risk Register** consolidates all risks identified through the ARC Framework and **serves as the organization's reference list of safety and security risks for agentic systems**.
+The **Risk Register** consolidates all risks identified through the ARC Framework and **serves as the organisation's reference list of safety and security risks for agentic systems**.

 Each risk in the register should: